 Unmet expectations are another cause of attrition.
 Some companies promise incredible but unrealistic earnings that can be made immediately but fail to help the representative to get there or to get there soon enough if the income potential is real.

 Many join for social reasons.
 Some people have high social needs and if they are able to meet regularly with others, direct selling can fulfill those needs.
 However, if after they join they are not able to obtain the social input they desire, they will spend their time elsewhere.
 Here again, money may not be the primary motivator.

 When people feel disconnected during an activity, they tend to drop it.
 Independent representatives who don’t feel they are part of a community will check out from it.

 Compensation plan problems also contribute to attrition.
 It is not uncommon for direct selling companies to have deficiencies in their compensation plans.
-When this happens, there are many representatives who will feel it is not a benefit for them to work any more and so they will quit.
+When this happens, there are many representatives who will feel it is not a benefit for them to work anymore and so they will quit.

 A lack of discipline is another significant cause of attrition.
-Becoming a representative, starting your own company, should mean that you still act as if you are working for someone else by setting hours that you must work, making cold calls, following up on other calls, tracking inventory, etc. Without a boss, many people lose their willpower to stay focused on the tasks at hand.
+Becoming a representative, and starting your own company, should mean that you still act as if you are working for someone else by setting hours that you must work, making cold calls, following up on other calls, tracking inventory, etc. Without a boss, many people lose their willpower to stay focused on the tasks at hand.
 They have not been taught that the calendar is their new boss.